pnp/pnpassessment/docs/using-the-assessment-tool/assess-start.md

 ## Running multiple parallel assessments

-The Microsoft 365 Assessment tool suports running up to 3 parallel assessments, but do note that just like with bumping up the amount of parallel operations this will increase the likelihood of getting throttled.
+The Microsoft 365 Assessment tool supports running up to 3 parallel assessments, but do note that just like with bumping up the amount of parallel operations this will increase the likelihood of getting throttled.